SphericalLabs/OpenSoundLab/README.md

 - CVSequencer: Added CV sequencing and both dials and modulation inputs for volume and pitch
 - Filter: tracks at audio rate, allows more extreme resonances and modulations
 - Oscillator: Added linear through-zero FM, reset, PWM and triangle
-- Sampler: Added linear interpolation, linear through-zero FM, modulation for in/out, windowing
+- Sampler: Added linear interpolation, linear through-zero FM, modulation for loop in/out, windowing
-- Optimized rendering performance for Meta Quest
+- Optimized rendering performance for Meta Quest 2 and Pro
 - Switched to ARM64 and recent versions of Unity, Oculus SDK and Vulkan
 - Improved performance of waveform displays by rendering them on the GPU
 - TouchPad: Added latched mode